Brief (breef) –noun

 - I'm a Cancer and pretty much fit the description to a T, meaning family and home own the biggest chunk of my heart.

-- I'm a long-distance grandma, with my grandsons living 815 miles away in the desert while I live in the mountains.
+- I'm a long-distance grandma, with my grandsons living more than 800 miles away in the desert.
 That's hard as hell.
 This blog is one of the ways I cope.

 Want to know more?
 Just ask.